Pound Puppies

-Pound Puppies is a toy line that was created by Tonka in the 1980s.
+Pound Puppies is a toyline that was created by Tonka in the 1980s.
 It later inspired an animated TV special, two animated TV series, and a feature film.
 Shipments of the toys over five years generated sales of $300 million in 35 countries.
 The brand generated more than $1 billion in retail sales by 2002.

 Toy description

 The puppies were a variety of plush stuffed dog dolls with floppy ears and droopy eyes.
 They came in a variety of colors (gray, brown, white), some with spots.
 Each one came in a cardboard case shaped like a doghouse with an "adoption" certificate.
 The tagline was "Loveable Huggable".
 Smaller versions were also created (approximately 5 inches (13 cm) long), and a line of cats called Pound Pur-r-ries was also released.
 Each authentic toy puppy had a heart-shaped or a bone (on the first edition puppies) emblem near its tail that sported a "PP" logo with either a dog (Puppies) or cat (Purries) peeking above it.
 The toys are cuddly dogs.